Did you know?

 - Blood in your poo once or more

 - A change in your normal bowel habit, such as looser poo, pooing more often or constipation for more than 3 weeks

 - An unusual pain, lump or swelling

 - Unexplained weight loss, weakness, tiredness or breathlessness

 - Loss of appetite.

-If you have noticed any blood in your poo or signs of bleeding from your back passage, even if it was just once, it’s important to tell your doctor, clinic nurse or health worker straight away.
+If you have noticed any blood in your poo or evidence of bleeding from your back passage (red or black blood), even if it was just once, it’s important to tell your doctor, clinic nurse or Aboriginal health worker straight away.

 If you have had any of the other symptoms for more than four weeks, tell your doctor, nurse or health worker.
 It doesn’t mean you’ve got bowel cancer – often these symptoms turn out to be something less serious.
 But it’s important to tell your health professional and get checked out to be safe.

 If it is bowel cancer, the earlier it’s found, the greater the chance of successful treatment.